-- 7.18 Relevant entities must report contracts and amendments on AusTender within 42 days of entering into (or amending) a contract if they are valued at or above the reporting threshold. - 7.19 The reporting thresholds (including GST) are: - a. \$10,000 for non-corporate Commonwealth entities; and - b. for prescribed corporate Commonwealth entities, - i. \$400,000 for procurements other than procurement of construction services, or - ii. \$7.5 million for procurement of construction services. - 7.20 Regardless of value, standing offers must be reported on AusTender within 42 days of the relevant entity entering into or amending such arrangements.
+- 7.18 Relevant entities must report contracts on AusTender within 42 days of entering into a contract when it is valued at or above the reporting threshold.
+The reporting thresholds (including GST) are: - a. \$10,000 for non-corporate Commonwealth entity contracts; - b. for prescribed corporate Commonwealth entity contracts; - i. \$400,000 for procurements other than procurement of construction services or - ii. \$7.5 million for procurement of construction services. - 7.19 Relevant entities must report amendments on AusTender within 42 days where: - a. a previously unreported contract is amended to be valued at or above, the relevant reporting threshold; or - b. an amendment increases or decreases the reported contract value by \$10,000 or more; or - c. accumulated unreported amendments will vary the reported contract value by \$10,000 or more. - 7.20 All standing offers must be reported on AusTender within 42 days of the relevant entity entering into or amending such arrangements.
 Relevant details in the standing offer notice, such as supplier details and the names of other relevant entities participating in the arrangement, must be reported and kept current.